ellie29903/vehicle_api/README.md

 Once migration is ready run: `rails db:migrate` to run your migration files

 ### Routes
-Route has been configured, you can view the defines routes by running: `rails routes`
+Route has been configured, you can view the defined routes by running: `rails routes`

 ### Test
 Tests has also been set up.
 Will not be assessed on testing.

 ### Running your API
-Running rails server: `rails s` \
+Running rails server: `rails s`

 It will run on: `localhost:3000`

-You can visit the link above with the path e.g. `localhost:3000/vehicles`\
+You can visit the link above with the path e.g. `localhost:3000/vehicles`

-Recommend using Postman for hitting your API
+Recommend using Postman for testing your API